-Lately, it feels like if you’re not working 80-hour weeks, you’re not working hard enough.
-The willingness to work long hours in the hopes of rapid career growth has a name, and it’s not spelled B-O-S-S. Chronic overachievers often rely on a “I can do it all” attitude to feel accomplished and secure in their jobs.
+You may hang your hat on an “I can do it all” attitude to feel accomplished and secure in your job.
 But what this attitude doesn’t rely on is reality.
 When you try to do everything all the time, you’re mostly likely to only achieve one thing: burnout.

 Burnout can lead to serious physical, mental, and social consequences but it doesn’t happen overnight.
 The Harvard Business Review aptly describes burnout as a slow fizzle—something that builds over time before imploding.

-In particular, burnout is common among high-level executives, who typically reach their positions by being chronic achievers.
+In particular, burnout is common among high-level executives, who typically reach their positions since they are typically chronic achievers.
 There are cautionary tales from successful leaders that serve as a lesson in what not to do.

 The Burnout Sabbatical